Stono/testyomesh/README.md

  - Using a mixture of instant and delayed routes, eg `service1 -- GET /instant --> service3`, or perhaps `service2 -- POST /delayed --> service3`
  - Requesting different status codes too, eg: `service1 -- POST /instant?code=204 --> service2`

+It might seem excessive, but the cardinality of the request will help you find subtle issues such as [this issue with content-encoding on 204 responses](https://github.com/istio/istio/issues/28433).

 ## How do I know somethings broken?

 Well, I'm presuming you're already monitoring, graphing and alerting on the istio request metrics such as `istio_requests_total{response_code=~"5.*"}`.
 So that's on you.